-Historical emissions levels are taken from the inventory data submitted to the UNFCCC until the last available year, here 2019 (Government of Russia, 2021).
-(See ‘COVID-19 impact’ section below for 2020 estimation methodology).
+Historical emissions levels are taken from the inventory data submitted to the UNFCCC until the last available year, here 2020 (Russian Federation, 2022b).

 NDC and other targets